 For a DP World Tour Experience: Son Muntaner

-Named Best Golf Course in Spain at the 2025 World Golf Awards — the only course in the Balearics with this recognition.
-Hosted the Mallorca Golf Open and the Ladies European Tour event.
-Wide fairways, technically demanding greens, five minutes from Palma.
+Named Best Golf Course in Spain at the 2025 World Golf Awards and well deserved.
+Hosted the Mallorca Golf Open and Ladies European Tour events.
+Wide fairways, but a lot of hazards and pine trees to guide you, technically demanding greens, fantastic conditioning and a really good test of golf.

 For the Hardest Test: Golf de Andratx